Awareness and prevention

 Gambling is a form of entertainment so if you start chasing your losses, walk away.
 Chasing your losses will usually just lead to larger losses.

+Only gamble for entertainment.
 Think of gambling as an entertainment expense – just like buying a movie ticket.

 If you are gambling because you are lonely, bored, stressed or anxious, you are using gambling to escape.
 Decision-making can be more difficult when you're emotionally upset.
 Make sure you only gamble when you're feeling happy and clear headed.